As the CSS faculty writing tutors, we want you to know that even though we are working remotely, we are here to serve you!

 We currently use two tools to help us in accomplishing our work: Microsoft Word Review and Big Blue Button.
 As tutors, we use a Socratic Questioning process, which guides and inspires you while writing and revising your papers.
 We will be reviewing the papers together with you, although virtually of course, and conference calling to speak directly with you.
 Please note that we can work with all disciplines, where papers are required, and this includes English language learners.

 Need help?
-Simply email us at JCCSS@jccmi.edu, and we have a system up and running to process your requests.
+We have a system up and running to process your requests.
+See our hours and contact information below.
 Reminder: We will need a copy of the assignment you are seeking help for, along with a grading rubric, and any other documents that would help us help them.
 In addition, we prefer papers to be in the doc or docx Word format rather than a Google doc, Pages from Mac, or PDFs.

 Together, we will make this work!